deeplyembeddedWP/temperature-data-logger/README.md

 - To support more than 4 sensors, we could use an i2c multiplexer.
 However, this will increase the BOM cost and hence, for MVP we shall stick to the above specs.
 - Since no precedence was mentioned for the occurrence of more than one fault, by default SENSOR FAULT shall always take precedence over other faults.
 - Since power requirements were not specified, we assume this would be a battery-operated device and hence shall apply the best practices to maximize battery life while providing optimal performance.
-- Since the logging interval wasn't specified, we shall assume a min of 100 ms to a max of 24 hrs.
+- Since the logging interval wasn't specified, we shall assume a min of 500 ms to a max of 24 hrs.
 Since we are using a wired serial port to log data and are not limited by data costs, we shall log data in JSON format.
 - This will make integration easier for external hosts considering there's massive support for processing JSON data.

+## Software Architecture